jmorrow1/tracer/README.md

 # Tracer
-Geometry library for Processing, currently in alpha.
+A Processing library for creating procedural animations, currently in alpha.

 #Basics
 ##Paths